BuddiesOfBudgie/budgie-desktop-view/README.md

 #### Stateless

 Budgie Desktop View supports stateless XDG paths.
-This is **disabled** by default and typically reserved for Solus, which is a proponent of statelessness.
+This is **disabled** by default.
 Should you wish to enable this (which will set the XDG application directory for autostart to datadir + `xdg/autostart` as opposed to using sysconfdir), you can use `-Dwith-stateless=true`

 #### Custom XDG Application Directory